Arie Haan: Managerial career

-He coached the Chinese national football team for two years since December 2002.
+He coached the China national team for two years since December 2002.
 In 2004, China hosted the Asia Cup and reached the final where his team was beaten by Japan.
 However, his team did not qualify for the 2006 FIFA World Cup after their elimination from the First round of qualifications, where China lost the first position the group to Kuwait.
 He remained as coach of China until November 2004.

 Moving to Persepolis F.C. in February 2006, he helped his team reach the Hazfi Cup final.
 He was fired by the club just before the 2006–07 season began as he had problems with club management.
 Recently, he became trainer of Cameroon national team, however he resigned less than six months into a two-year contract citing interference from the president of Cameroon Football Federation Mohammed Iya as the reason.

-In December 2007, Albanian Football Federation president Armando Duka announced Haan would replace Croatia's Otto Baric as Albania head coach.
+In December 2007, Albanian Football Association president Armand Duka announced Haan would replace Croatia's Otto Baric as Albania head coach.
 He signed a two-year contract on 4 January 2008 and cancelled his contract on 15 April 2009.

-On 29 May 2009 it was confirmed that Haan will succeed Wei Xin as the new manager of struggling Chinese Super League side Chongqing Lifan and took over in June that year.
+On 29 May 2009 it was confirmed that Haan would succeed Wei Xin as the new manager of struggling Chinese Super League side Chongqing Lifan and took over in June that year.
 In August 2009, Haan was suspended for three Super League matches after waving money at a referee.
 Chongqing Lifan were relegated at the end of the 2009 league season and Haan left for fellow Chinese Super League team Tianjin Teda F.C.
 He brought the team to the second place in 2010 season, the club's highest rank ever achieved in the China Super League, which earned the team a place in the AFC Champions League in 2011.
 In the 2011 season of CSL, though the team only ranked 10th. at last, Haan led the team won the championship of China's FA Cup, with the score of 2–1 against Shandong Luneng Taishan F.C.
 This championship is the first title Tianjin Teda achieved since its establishment in 1998.